igor-alexandrov/wiselinks/README.md

 * *error* – a string describing the type of error that occurred;

 * *code* – HTTP response status code

+* *xhr* – the jqXHR object, which is a superset of the XMLHTTPRequest object;

 **page:always ($target, status, url)**